Why were cornflakes invented?

 The real value is in what the farmers call the hominy chop.
 That’s where the germ is to be found.
 It is rich in oils, some protein and vitamins; and very important phytonutrients like zeaxanthin.
 That is the stuff that helps to prevent macular-degeneration, cataracts and metastatic tumours[5].
 If you extract it you can sell it in capsules at the pharmacy for a mint to those who are going blind; market it as a medicine.

 The protein is a bit thin, about 3.5pc but you do get a high lysine variety that has most of the amino acids; the eggs would cover the shortfall if you ate only whole mealies.
-But if you are a cardsharp like me, then you’ll be thinking that could process it, add some milk-powder and a few vitamins; and sell it for a tidy sum in a blik to those guys pumping iron.
+But if you are a cardsharp like me, then you’ll be thinking that could process it, add some milk-powder and a few vitamins; and sell it for a tidy sum in a tin to those guys pumping iron.

 Right the homework is over; you will first have to find a mill to grind up your mealies; that is when your problems begin because the excellent lipids start going rancid as soon as they are exposed to air.
-So you distill the fat off and sell it as a valuable byproduct; corn-oil ain’t cheap.
+So you distill off the fat and sell it as a valuable byproduct; corn-oil ain’t cheap.

 Or you could just take that hominy chop and sell it to a farmer for his cattle or pigs; it’s the best part of a mealie.